- Career & Technical Programs

 Eastern Florida State College's Transportation and Logistics A.S. degree emphasizes the role of logistics as an integrated part of Supply Chain Management through courses on information systems, transportation, warehouse management, distribution, international logistics and logistics management.

-Transportation and Logistics students must earn 64 credit hours while following the program of study to receive their A.S. degree.
-Courses can be taken on all Eastern Florida State College campuses and online.
+Transportation and Logistics A.S.degree students must earn 64 credit hours following the program's curriculum to receive their A.S. degree.

-Two college credit certificates begin Fall 2017 and can be earned as part of the A.S. degree or as separate certifications!
+Two college credit certificates can be earned as part of the A.S. degree, or as separate certifications:

 - Intermodal Freight Transportation: 18 credit hour certificate